atal-dev-dhakal/Learning-React/README.md

 ## Day 16 - Restarting
 - Took a while to gather everything up again.
 Did a task too.
 Now ready to continue the learning.
 - Got back to the same youtube tutorial.
+Create a new project too.
+All the learning will happen there.